Allyson Felix

 Among Felix's notable performances, her 200 meters personal best of 21.69 seconds, which was set at the 2012 U.S. Olympic trials, ranked at the time as the third-fastest time ever run by an American woman and sixth-fastest time by a female athlete in history.
-She also ran a 47.72-second leg on the U.S. women's 4 × 400 m relay team at the 2015 Beijing World Championships, recording the fastest split ever by an American woman, and third-fastest split ever by a female athlete.
+She also ran a 47.72-second leg on the U.S. women's 4 × 400 m relay team at the 2015 World Championships, recording the fastest split ever by an American woman, and third-fastest split ever by a female athlete.
+She is one of few athletes to have run sub-11 s for the 100 m, sub-22 s for the 200 m and sub-50 s for the 400 m.

 Felix, along with Alysia Montaño and Kara Goucher, is credited with stirring public outcry over Nike's refusal to guarantee salary protections for its pregnant athletes, prompting the sportswear brand to expand its maternity policy in 2019.
-Two years after her departure from Nike, the athlete turned entrepreneur launched her own footwear company, Saysh, in June 2021.
+Two years after her departure from Nike, she launched her own footwear company, Saysh, in June 2021.
 The same year, she became the first athlete in track and field history to win Olympic medals while wearing her own racing spikes, the Saysh Spike One.
+Having initially retired in 2022, Felix announced a comeback in 2026 to try to qualify for the 2028 Summer Olympics.

 She was included in Time magazine's 100 Most Influential People of 2020 and 2021.
 In 2022, Felix received an honorary Doctor of Humane Letters degree from her alma mater USC and also served as the commencement speaker for that year's graduation ceremony.
 In July 2024, Felix was placed at number 63 on ESPN's list of the 100 greatest athletes of the 21st century.